Esskay1945/Esskay1945/README.md

 ## Hi there 👋
 # 💫 About Me:

-I am a third-year Computer Science Engineering student specializing <br>in Data Science, with strong expertise in full-stack web development <br>and Python programming.
-I have a proven track record in data analytics<br>, cloud computing, and generative AI through multiple industry <br>simulations.
-I am an active leader in college technical clubs, with <br>hands-on experience in event management, design strategy, and <br>education.
-I am passionate about leveraging technology to solve real-<br>world problems through data-driven solutions.<br>
+I am a third-year Computer Science Engineering student specializing in Data Science, with strong expertise in full-stack web development and Python programming.
+I have a proven track record in data analytics, cloud computing, and generative AI through multiple industry simulations.
+I am an active leader in college technical clubs, with hands-on experience in event management, design strategy, and education.
+I am passionate about leveraging technology to solve real-world problems through data-driven solutions.<br>

 ## 🌐 Socials: